yashsinghal2004/KUBEPLAY/README.md

-# 🚀 Deploying 2048 Game on Amazon EKS with Fargate
+# 🚀 KUBEPLAY - Deploying 2048 Game on Amazon EKS with Fargate

 A comprehensive guide to deploy the popular 2048 game application on Amazon EKS (Elastic Kubernetes Service) using Fargate for serverless compute, with Application Load Balancer (ALB) for external access.